-Appendix A: Additional Analyses
+Appendix B: Additional Analyses

-This appendix contains discussions of the temporal variability in BC, $PM{10}$ , and wind direction (Section A.1), and of the effects of wind direction, wind speed and work activity on BC and $PM{10}$ (Section A.2).
+This appendix contains discussions of the temporal variability in BC, $PM{10}$ , and wind direction (Section B.1), and of the effects of wind direction and work activity on BC and $PM{10}$ (Section B.2).

-A.1 Temporal Variability in BC, PM10, and Wind Direction
+B.1 Temporal Variability in BC, PM10, and Wind Direction

-As shown in Figure A-1, the diurnal profiles of BC and $PM{10}$ are characterized by a morning peak in concentrations at both monitoring locations.
+As shown in Figure B-1, the diurnal profiles of BC and $PM{10}$ are characterized by a morning peak in concentrations at both monitoring locations.
 The peak in BC occurs between 6:00 a.m. and 8:00 a.m., while the peak in $PM{10}$ is broader, occurring between 6:00 a.m. and 10:00 a.m.
 Overall, the mean hourly concentrations of both BC and $PM{10}$ are lower at the Community monitor than at the Landfill monitor.
-The diurnal profiles in Year 8 (November 22, 2014, through November 21, 2015) are consistent with the previous seven years.
+The diurnal profiles in Year 9 (November 22, 2015, through November 21, 2016) are consistent with the previous eight years.

-As shown in the box-whisker plots (Figure A-2), median concentrations of BC and $PM{10}$ are higher during the warm season (approximately May through September) at both the Community and the Landfill sites.
+As shown in the box-whisker plots (Figure B-2), median concentrations of BC and $PM{10}$ are higher during the warm season (approximately May through September) at both the Community and the Landfill sites.